 Aside from lead commentator David Croft, other pundits including Brundle, Jenson Button, Paul di Resta and Karun Chandhok are rotated to ensure everyone is well rested.

-Fans reacted to Brundle’s absence at the Saudi Arabian Grand Prix this weekend:
+Fans reacted to Brundle’s absence at the French Grand Prix this weekend:

 Brundle continues to race classic cars